 - Check the pollen forecast online or in the newspaper, and try to stay indoors if pollen counts are high.

 - Wear sunglasses to protect your eyes from pollen.

 - Avoid mowing the grass and stay inside when it is being mown.

 - Choose plants for your garden that are pollinated by insects or birds, rather than plants that release their pollen into the air.

 - Regularly splash your eyes with cold water to flush out any pollen.

 - Smear Vaseline or something similar inside your nose to protect them from contact with pollen.

 - Plan a holiday at the beach or escape overseas during allergy season.

-- Take a non‐sedating antihistamine to control sneezing and itchy eyes and the other frustrating symptoms of hayfever.
+- Take allergy medications such as non‐ sedating antihistamine to control sneezing and itchy eyes and the other frustrating symptoms of hayfever.